 Diagnosis coding for possible malignancy

-How would you feel if your primary care physician and your general surgeon told you—and your insurance company—that you had breast cancer when you didn’t have breast cancer?
+How would you feel if your primary care physician and your general surgeon told you—and told your insurance company on a claim form—that you had breast cancer, when you didn’t have breast cancer?

 You actually had atypical ductal hyperplasia, not breast cancer.
 Not only have they told you, the claim has gone to your insurance company and the insurance company thinks you have breast cancer.
 And, it is listed in your electronic medical record on your problem list.